Rdawson96/usa-landmark-quiz/README.md

 - I used [The Web Shala's](https://www.youtube.com/watch?v=J8QbjXdVl9c&ab_channel=TheWebShala) YouTube tutorial for inspiration for using hide classes and keeping all the html in one document.
 - I used [Game Dev Academy](https://gamedevacademy.org/javascript-docstrings-tutorial/) tutorial on docstrings to help master the labelling of my javascript.
 Especially for the docstring of my CheckAnswer function
 - I used [Free Code Camps](https://www.freecodecamp.org/news/innerhtml-vs-innertext-vs-textcontent/) article to determine what was best to use to update text content in my javascript.
+- I used [She Codes](https://www.shecodes.io/athena/7957-how-to-add-javascript-to-a-button-in-html) article to help me in populating my buttons from an array in javascript.
+- [W3Schools](https://www.w3schools.com/) was referenced throughout the project.
+- [Stack overflow](https://stackoverflow.com/) was referenced throughout the project.
 - For README.md file, reference from my first project was considered.
 - Thanks to my mentor Marcel Mulders for his constructive feedback.